seanf316/P2-Movie-Buff-Or-Bluff/README.md

 - #### First Time Visitor Goals

     -   As a First Time Visitor, I want to easily understand the main purpose of the site.
-        - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        - Upon entering the site, users are automatically greeted with a clean homepage with site logo.
+Underneath the logo is some detailing information about
         - The user will be able to understand what the site is about with the text that appears on the Hero Image.
         - The user has two options: click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the website.
     -   As a First Time Visitor, I want to be able to easily navigate through the site to find content specific to my needs.